Conquistador (game): Publication history

 The game was designed by Richard Berg, with assistance from Greg Costikyan, with artwork and graphic design by Redmond A. Simonsen.
 It was first published by SPI as a pull-out game in Issue 58 of Strategy & Tactics, and then released as a boxed set.
 Although it generated steady sales, it was not a bestseller for SPI, never making into their Top Ten list.
 As assistant designer Greg Costikyan noted in 1985, "When Conquistador was first published, it met with a mixed reception on the part of [Strategy & Tactics] subscribers, primarily, I think, because S&T subscribers preferred hard World War II military games, and Conquistador was rather anomalous from their point of view."

-In 1980, SPI ran into financial difficulties, and in an attempt to raise capital, sold Conquistador and four other titles to Avalon Hill, who slightly revised the game rules and more than doubled the number of counters to alleviate the counter supply problem experienced in the SPI edition, then republished it in 1981.
-Nine years later, in 1990, Avalon Hill published a much simplified version of the game for 2–6 players titled New World.
+After TSR took over SPI in 1982, it sold the rights to Conquistador to Avalon Hill, who slightly revised the game rules and more than doubled the number of counters to alleviate the counter supply problem experienced in the SPI edition, then republished it in 1983.
+Seven years later, in 1990, Avalon Hill published a much simplified version of the game for 2–6 players titled New World.